Last Updated on November 7, 2020 by Tina

-Once cooked rest the bird in foil tent for about 15 minutes then carve and serve with your favorite holiday side dishes!
+Once cooked rest the bird in foil tent for about 15 minutes no matter which cooking method you used.
+Carve and serve with your favorite holiday side dishes!
 Of course, the leftovers are fantastic and can be stored in an airtight container for up to one week.

-If you liked this you might enjoy this with some of these sides Bacon Brussel Sprouts, Instant Pot Green Beans with Onions (+Stove Top Directions), or Delicious Summer Squash Casserole.
+If you liked this you might enjoy this with some of these sides Pumpkin Pie, Instant Pot Green Beans with Onions (+Stove Top Directions), or Delicious Summer Squash Casserole.

 Apple Cider Brined Turkey

 - 12-15 pound turkey